haptork/easyLambda/_docs/13-benchmarks.md

 - **heat**:
 The solution for this problem provides an explicit finite difference solution for a one dimensional heat equation.
 It requires filesystem writes in order to write the results of the cells/grid.
-It involves multiple iterations with each process communicating its rows to its two adjacent processes during each iteration.
+During each iteration, each process communicates its rows to its two adjacent processes.

 [[code]](https://github.com/haptork/easyLambda/tree/master/examples/1d-Diffusion.cpp)

-The following figure shows execution times for easyLambda and Spark codes for the problems on different number of processes.
+The following figure shows easyLambda vs Spark execution times for the problems on different number of processes.
 The codes were executed on amazon's elastic cloud cluster (EC2) with an m3.2xlarge instance type.
 To use easyLambda on EC2, a StarCluster with NFSv3 filesystem was used.
 Spark uses HDFS as a filesystem that is deployed by standard spark-ec2 scripts.
+In all of the Spark vs easyLambda benchmarks, easyLambda invariably performs around an order of magnitude better.
+However, Spark provides fault tolerance and better data handling features that easyLambda currently lacks.
+There are also differences in the basic philosophy, target community and use cases of the two.

 The codes are taken from the documented examples supplied with these libraries except for the problem 'heat' in Spark.
 For this problem, it was necessary to write the Spark program myself.
 To avoid accusations of deliberately trying to make Spark look bad, the Spark and easyLambda programs are written so as to be isomorphic and as close to each other as possible.
-In the benchmarks, easyLambda invariably performs around an order of magnitude better.
-However, Spark provides fault tolerance and better data handling features that easyLambda currently lacks.
-There are also differences in the basic philosophy, target community and use cases of the two.

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/benchelastic.png" alt="benchelastic">